On affirmative solution to Michael's acclaimed problem in the theory of Fr\'{e}chet algebras, with applications to automatic continuity theory: Introduction

 In 1952, Michael posed a question about the functional continuity of commutative Fr\'{e}chet algebras in his memoir [M], known as Michael's problem in the literature.
 As we shall see, this problem has a very strong historical background since then.
 In fact, it is likely that the question was already discussed by Mazur in Warsaw around 1937 [DPR].
-Several significant analysts worked on this problem; especially, Arens [Ar], Shah [Sh], Clayton [Cl], Akkar [Ak], Akkar, Oubbi and Oudadess [AOO], Carpenter [C1], Craw [Cr], Goldmann [Go1], Husain and Liang [HL], Schottenloher [Sc], Muro [Mu], Mujica [Mj], Dixon and Fremlin [DF], Dixon and Esterle [DE], Esterle [E2, E3, E4], Ephraim [Ep], Forster [For], Markoe [Ma], Stensones [St], \.Zelazko [Z2], and Dales, Read and the author [DPR].
+Several significant analysts worked on this problem since 1952, giving affirmative solutions for special classes of Fr\'{e}chet algebras, or discussing various test cases, or discussing various approaches, or discussing various other equivalent forms, or deriving other important automatic continuity results such as the (non-)uniqueness of the Fr\'{e}chet topology for certain commutative Fr\'{e}chet algebras; especially, Arens [Ar], Shah [Sh], Clayton [Cl], Akkar [Ak], Akkar, Oubbi and Oudadess [AOO], Carpenter [C1], Craw [Cr], Goldmann [Go1], Husain and Liang [HL], Schottenloher [Sc], Muro [Mu], Mujica [Mj], Dixon and Fremlin [DF], Dixon and Esterle [DE], Esterle [E2, E3, E4] Ephraim [Ep], Forster [For], Markoe [Ma], Stensones [St], \.Zelazko [Z2], and Dales, Read and the author [DPR].
 Despite a lot of efforts by various mathematicians to solve Michael's problem, it seems that only six significant ideas appeared in the literature since 1952 [Ar, Sh, Cl, DE, E3, DPR].
 The strong partial result was obtained by Arens in 1958 [Ar]; he showed that each finitely (resp., rationally) generated, commutative Fr\'{e}chet algebra is functionally continuous.
-As far as we know, the most latest effort was made by Dales, Read and the author in 2010 [DPR]; we showed that a well known test case for this problem---the Fr\'{e}chet algebra $\cal U$ of entire functions on $\ell^\infty$ [Cl, DE, E3]---is, in fact, a FrAPS [DPR], and so, the natural question of whether every character (i.e., non-zero complex homomorphism) is automatically continuous on a Fr\'{e}chet algebra which is a FrAPS, is Michael's acclaimed problem itself in disguise.
-Incidentally, the author asked \.Zelazko in 2004 whether Michael's problem has an affirmative solution for {\it all} FrAPS [Z4].
+As far as we know, the most latest effort was made by Dales, Read and the author in 2010 [DPR]; we showed that a well known test case for this problem---the Fr\'{e}chet algebra $\cal U$ of all entire functions on $\ell^\infty$ [Cl, DE, E3]---is, in fact, a Fr\'{e}chet algebra of power series (briefly: FrAPS) [DPR], and so, the natural question of whether every character (i.e., non-zero complex homomorphism) is automatically continuous on a Fr\'{e}chet algebra which is a FrAPS, is Michael's acclaimed problem itself in disguise.
+Incidentally, the author asked \.Zelazko in 2004 whether Michael's problem has an affirmative solution for {\it all} FrAPS [Z4, Personal communication].
 Obviously, an affirmative answer to this question would extend the Arens result from the singly generated case to the non-singly generated case within the class of FrAPS, and would, of course, solve Michael's problem in view of Thm.
 10.1 of [DPR].